dexta/mariadb-galera-docker/swarm/README.md

 - The service name for the galera-haproxy service is the entry point, so if the stack is named "tier1", then the address of the MariaDB cluster for mysql clients is: __tier1_galera-haproxy:3306__.
 This is how other containers should connect to MariaDB.

-## Setup

-Configuration details have been distilled into a simple YAML configuration file that is read by the BASH script that co-ordinates the stages of deploying a 3 node cluster.

-- Copy the __galera-example.yml__ configuration script to __galera.yml__ for the default configuration that works with [cluster-builder](https://github.com/ids/cluster-builder) demo swarms.
-- Copy the __sample-secrets__ folder to __.secrets__ and adjust the values as required
-- Copy the __api-certs__ for the target cluster into the __api-certs__ folder and validate you can connect.
+> All custom YAML files should be stored in the __deploys__ folder.
+These will be ignored by the source repo and should be managed by the user.

 To test connection to the Swarm and validate the __api-certs__:

-    bash ./docker-env info
+    DOCKER_HOST=<swarm manager> && ./docker-env info

+> The DOCKER_HOST value is derrived from the custom YAML configuration file during deployment.
+To test using the __docker-env__ script the DOCKER_HOST value must be manually set.

 The basic command to deploy is:

     bash deploy <stack name> [galera configuration yml file name]

-When no configuration file is supplied, it looks in the current path for a __galera.yml__ file.
+When no configuration file is supplied, it looks in the __deploys__ folder for a __galera.yml__ file.

 Eg.